 Alternative applications for recording computer playback

 You can use other applications to record computer playback that do not rely on the computer sound device having this ability.
 These applications will make an audio file which can then be imported into Audacity for editing.

 All the options below grab the audio digitally from the application producing the sound.
 This has advantages over stereo mix recording.
 Lossy digital-analog-digital conversions are avoided and also unwanted system beeps and alerts are not captured.

 - SoundLeech is a free application for Windows which runs from the system tray.
 It records to lossless WAV format only.

-- VB-Audio Virtual Cable is a donation-ware application for Windows XP or later.
+- VB-Audio Virtual Cable is a donation-ware application for Windows.
 You can set the Cable Input as default playback device then set Audacity to record from the Cable Output.

 - TotalRecorder is a low cost recording package.
 Internet streams can optionally be captured at faster than real-time rates (monitoring is not available in that mode).

 A further alternative is an external USB soundcard with a "Stereo Mix" type of option.
 An example known to work on all versions of Windows is "Trust Sound Expert External".
 Not all USB soundcards offer a Stereo Mix option, so read the specifications carefully before purchasing.